Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Flamelet Connection with

 Figure \ref{Tmaxchi} presents the maximum flamelet temperature as a function of the stoichiometric scalar dissipation rate, commonly known as S-shaped curves.
 This figure serves as a common reference for readers familiar with flamelet modeling based on the classical mixture fraction formulation.
-Only three curves are shown, as the scalar dissipation rate is not applicable in cases of preferential diffusion.
 Differences between the classical and rotational models are evident and anticipated, reflecting the variations in their formulations.
 The rotational models demonstrate marginally extended flammability limits for both vorticity values.
-While this presentation, which parametrizes the flame state using scalar dissipation rate, may suggest that vorticity has a negligible impact, it will be shown later that relying on $\chi$ to describe the flame state is misleading and obscures the significant implications of accounting for vorticity.
+While this presentation, which parametrizes the flame state using scalar dissipation rate, may suggest that vorticity has a negligible impact, it will be shown later that relying on $\chi(Z)$ to describe the flame state is misleading and obscures the significant implications of accounting for vorticity.

 Figure \ref{TmaxS} displays the same S-shaped curves, but now parameterized by the inflow strain rate $S^*$.
 For the classical model, the S-shaped curve plotted against strain rate remains qualitatively similar to that in Figure \ref{Tmaxchi}.
-This is because $S^*$ is related to $\chi_{st}$ by a constant through assumed functional form of $\chi(Z)$.
-However, in the case of the rotational models—where $\chi(Z)$ is not assumed but instead determined by solving the momentum equation—the effect of vorticity on the flamelet becomes more pronounced.
+This occurs because $S^*$ is related to $\chi_{st}$ by a constant through assumed functional form of $\chi(Z)$.
+However, in the case of the rotational models (where $\chi(Z)$ is not assumed but instead determined by solving the momentum equation) the effect of vorticity on the flamelet becomes more pronounced.
 The zero-vorticity case closely resembles the classical flamelet model, which is expected, as the absence of vorticity aligns with the classical formulation where vorticity is not considered.
 However, when vorticity is included, a significant increase in the extinction inflow strain rate is observed.

-Additionally, two more curves are plotted for Rotational Flamelet models with preferential diffusion, corresponding to dimensionless vorticity values of zero and one.
-Once again, the presence of vorticity extends the flammability limit.
-Moreover, the use of preferential diffusion results in distinct differences, including increased maximum temperature and broader flammability limits compared to the Fickian diffusion models.